202Forever/share-my-week/README.md

 - Templates should be pushed in the src/design folder.
 - Consider using [Bootstrap] look and feel as default.
 - To start off designing, you may use the Bootstrap designer [pinguendo].
-- All templates should share the same stylesheet.
+- All templates should share the same stylesheet to uphold an consistent design

 > Pinguendo uses the .less file.
 On saving the template, the file is compiled into .css.
 Therefore modification of style should go into the less file. [less] extends the css body language.